 Luckily, our initial intuition turns out to be pessimistic.
-In fact, even though corrupted actions can behave arbitrary, they can be forced to do so consistently, in the sense that other actions have to agree on their (incorrect) behaviour.
-Thus even actions overlapping corrupted actions can be forced to behave according to the specification of the object (at the cost of using dual-reader registers, as we shall see later).
-This removes the need to explicitly mention the crash action in our model, keeping our definitions cleaner and closer to the original definition of linearizability [HW90, Her91].
+In fact, even though corrupted actions can behave arbitrary, they can be forced to do so consistently, in the sense that other actions have to agree on their (incorrect) behavior.
+Thus, even actions overlapping corrupted actions can be forced to behave according to the specification of the object (at the cost of using dual-reader registers, as we shall see later).
+This removes the need to explicitly mention the crash action in our model, keeping our definitions cleaner and closer to the original definition of linearizability [10, 11].
 It also makes our definitions stronger, resulting in stronger self-stabilizing objects.

 Finally, in our definition the stabilization delay k is taken to be independent of the type of operations performed by a processor, while one might very well feel that the difficulty of stabilizing different types of operations on the same object may vary.

-Indeed, preliminary versions of this definition were more fine-grained and included separate delays for different types of operations (e.g. allowing the first k_w writes and the first k_r reads performed by a processor on a read/write register to be arbitrary).
+Indeed, preliminary versions of this definition were more fine grained and included separate delays for different types of operations (e.g., allowing the first k_w writes and the first k_r reads performed by a processor on a read/write register to be arbitrary).
 It turns out that this amount of detail is really unnecessary, essentially because different types of operations on a shared object already need to reach some form of agreement on the state of the object.
+Hence if one type of operation can be made to stabilize within delay k, then so can all other types of operations on the same object, apparently at no significant cost.